“A Place of Belonging for All God’s Children”

 What else is available for my baby/child?

 We are happy to provide care for babies, toddlers, and early elementary-age children throughout our Sunday morning worship services and Faith Formation programs.
-Our nursery is staffed by long-time Director Alison Robertson and a team of capable attendants.
-Alison is a professionally trained and accredited child care provider.
+Our nursery is staffed by a team of capable attendants.

 Parents of newborns are welcome to sit in the rocking chairs in our sanctuary or to comfort their children during services in our Family Parlor.

 We offer separate classes for children ages three through third grade and a combined fourth/fifth grade class.
 Classes are led by teacher teams of at least three volunteers.
 Our sessions center on significant stories from the Old and New Testaments.
-Parents can stay engaged in and informed about their child’s Faith Formation experience through weekly Children’s Ministry emails from Anitra Grove, Director for Children’s Ministry.
+Parents can stay engaged in and informed about their child’s Faith Formation experience through weekly Children’s Ministry emails from Anitra Grove.

 Vacation Bible School (Summer)

 Each summer, the Board of Children’s Ministries organizes a VBS experience for UCCH children and friends.
 We learn Bible stories, participate in educational crafts and discussions, and sing songs related to the theme of the year.

 What else is available for adults?

 Adult Education at United Church

 We believe that Faith Formation is a lifelong venture that includes struggling with scripture and the stories of our faith that challenge us to be in right relationship with God and our community.
 We seek to offer meaningful Faith Formation programs for every stage of life.
 During the church year (September-May) we offer many adult education opportunities.

 Ongoing classes for adults at United Church include: